Anti-war protests in Russia (2022–present): "No to war!"

 "No to war!" ("Нет войне!") is an anti-war slogan used by the demonstrators in the 2022 anti-war protests in Russia.
 Children also used this slogan on handmade signs and tried to leave their message outside the Ukrainian embassy in Moscow.
 They were arrested for those actions.
+Some of the protesters used obscene variant Khuy voyne!.

 Relatives of some Russian officials who justify Russia's war against Ukraine have also expressed their disagreement with the Kremlin's decision through the hashtag "No to war!".
 Among them was Liza Peskova, the daughter of the official representative of the Kremlin Dmitry Peskov.

 White-blue-white flag

 The white-blue-white flag is an anti-war symbol created by removing the red from the Russian flag.
 According to anti-war protesters, the red represented blood and violence, and the flag attempts to evoke the legacy of the historic Novgorod Republic as an example of democracy.
 However, not all protesters appreciated the flag.
 Maria Motuznaya (an opposition activist) had criticised the justification for the removal red stripe of the flag.